brandon-rhodes/python-patterns/python/module-globals/index.rst

   ZIP_FILECOUNT_LIMIT = (1 << 16) - 1

-When the math expression is complicated, assigning a name like this can also enhance the code’s readability.
+When the math expression is complicated, assigning a name also enhances the code’s readability.

 There exist special floating point values that cannot be written in Python as literals;